 Scant Further Instructions

-If you think this is a minor matter, Jonathan Kendrick later went on to molest another young member of his congregation, Candace Conti, who sued the organization for how they handled this original molestation case and for not warning other parents.
-A jury found the religion guilty of negligence and culpable for her molestation, and awarded her some $28 million.
+If you think this is a minor matter, Jonathan Kendrick later went on to molest another young member of his congregation, Candace Conti, who sued the organization for how they handled this original molestation case, and for not warning other parents.
+A jury found the religion guilty of negligence and culpable for her molestation, and originally awarded her some $28 million.
+(The monetary judgment was then adjusted by the higher court, although the judgment itself was not overturned or reversed.)

 Anyone with doubts or questions about their policies would do well to think seriously about this correspondence, and what it reveals as to the thinking of the men in charge of this religion.
 How can you say your own children are safe when under the roof of the Kingdom Hall, and how can I trust the thinking of these men who reason on such a horrific act in such an obscene way?